 The problem is that the unaware depressive has such a high threshold of feeling that it takes extreme arousal to evoke excitement and passion.
 He can erupt with anger and rage because these are more violent emotions that stir him as little else does.

 Kramer says that these clients often believe that they’re perfectly capable of feeling.
 After all, they can go out and have fun with friends.
 They can feel passionate with others who likely have no constraining relationships or might be seeking the same kind of escape.

 But they feel good precisely because these experiences offer exceptionally high levels of stimulation.
 They may also turn to addictive habits like recreational drugs, drinking, gambling or pornography for the same reason.

 Fantasies of escaping into a life full of new intensity seem like the perfect answer to their inner emptiness.

 No single explanation covers the diversity and unique facts of every relationship threatened by depression.
 This one fits much of my experience and also fits many of the stories people write about on the blog and in emails.

 Does it make sense in terms of your own experience?
 Have you lived through such a crisis or been close to someone who has?

-(This is an edited version of a Storied Mind NewsLetter from 2011.)
+(This is an edited version of a Storied Mind NewsLetter.)